TommaruX3700/my_linuxServerIntegrations/Documentation/PLANNING/Notes/Linux Management/Raspy Networking.md

-All static and network configuration is preferred on /etc/dhcpcd.conf instad of /etc/network/interfaces
+All static and network configuration is preferred on /etc/dhcpcd.conf instead of /etc/network/interfaces

 ---